 Don’t get me wrong, I know that the science of building a house has been added to significantly in the last 100 years.
 And I’m not one to spit in the eye of progress when it comes to green products and energy saving upgrades- quite to the contrary!

-The value of an historic home lies largely in its historic features.
+Service seo texte schreiben lassen studied this issue and wrote an article where he wrote that the value of a historic house is largely in its historical characteristics.
 Remove or cover those up and you destroy the value of the home.
-So, in the interest of educating some of you about how to invest properly in the value of your historic home and to save some valuable historical elements from the landfill I’ve compiled a list of the 5 worst mistakes we see when it comes to restoring historic homes.
-This week we’ll touch on the #1 offense, windows.
+So, in the interest of educating some of you about how to invest properly in the value of your historic home and to save some valuable historical elements from the landfill, I’ve compiled a list of the 5 worst mistakes we see when it comes to restoring historic homes.
+This week we’ll touch on the #1 offense- windows.

 Your historic wood windows were designed when families planned to live in a house for generations.
 There are countless original windows in homes built not just in the 19th but 18th and 17th centuries that are still in service today!
 Properly cared for these windows can last indefinitely.

 The use of old-growth lumber, which is more rot resistant than today’s lumber, combined with the simple design and function of most historic windows makes them extremely resilient.
 Historic windows are simple and everyone knows that the more complicated something is, the easier it is to break.
 Argon gas seals leak causing multi paned windows to fog up and fail.
 Spring tensioners wear out making it hard to open and close windows.